gnosis/pm-contracts/docs/getting-started.rst

         // see A Categorical Example for derivation '0x67eb23e8932765c1d7a094838c928476df8c50d1d3898f278ef1fb2a62afab63',
         // Each element of this partition is an index set:
-        // see Payout Collections for explanation
+        // see Outcome Collections for explanation
         [0b001, 0b010, 0b100],
         // Amount of collateral token to submit for holding
         // in exchange for minting the same amount of